MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/use-contracts-management-site.md

 The Contract Management site includes pre-populated pages, web parts, and site navigation.
 The site can be customized to incorporate your organization's own branding, employee information, policy and planning information, workflow, contacts, and resources.

-Employees can also use the site to launch a contract request to the contracts team and to find important contacts for contract management.
+Users of the site can launch a contract request directly to the contracts team.
+Users can also store and manage contracts and templates in a centralized, secure repository.
 The site uses the power of a SharePoint Syntex model running on a document library to classify documents and extract metadata.

 ![Screenshot of the Contracts Management site template provisioning page.](../media/content-understanding/contracts-management-site-provisioning-page.png)